IADR/AADOCR Award, Fellowship, and Grant Recipient Selection Policy and Procedures

 -

 This document outlines the minimum requirements for the review and selection of all IADR/AADOCR awards, fellowships, and grants.
-All awards committees must have processes in place that meet these requirements, under the management of the Awards, Fellowships and Grants Coordinator.[i]
+All awards committees must have processes in place that meet these requirements, under the management of the Assistant Manager, Awards, Fellowships and Grants.[i]

 There are more than 50 IADR/AADOCR award, fellowship, and grant opportunities.
 Each award/fellowship has a Committee which recommends a recipient(s) to the appropriate Board Governance Committee, then ultimately to the Board of Directors, in most instances.